-Housing Program Im nplementation St atus Continue /Modify/Delete
+Housing Program Implementation Status Continue /Modify/Delete

 Program 9: Second Units Second units are attached or detached dwelling units that provide complete, independent living facilities for one or more persons which are located on the same lot as the primary structure and include permanent provisions for living, sleeping, cooking and sanitation.
 Integrating second units in existing residential neighborhoods is a means of increasing the supply of needed rental housing.
-The development of second units is also effective in dispersing affordable housing throughout the unincorporated areas and can provide housing to lower- and moderate-income individuals and families, as well as seniors and disabled persons.
+The development of second units is also effective in t regulations (Chapter e) were last updated in etween 2015 and 2021 Amend and continue

+dispersing affordable housing throughout the unincorporated areas and can provide housing to lower- and moderate-income individuals and families, as well as seniors and disabled persons.
 Since 2003, when the County adopted a Residential Second Unit Ordinance consistent with State law, there have been 153 second units.
-2020. y Ordinance Code) v egulations (Chapter were last updated in veen 2015 and 2021 Building permits issued Amend and continue
+Accessory D welling Unit Approvals Entitlement permits approved Building permits issued

 Eight-year Program Total 358 312

+2021 131 100

 Objective: -Publicize the Residential Secondary Unit Program to increase public awareness.
-2021 131 100

 2020 84 47

-Funding Source: None Required 2019 65 58
+2019 65 58

-2018 78 47
+Funding Source: None Required 2018 78 47

-Responsible Agency/Dept.: 2017 0 28
+2017 0 28

-Conservation & Development 2016 0 19
+Responsible Agency/Dept.: 2016 0 19

-Timeframe: 2015 0 13
+Conservation & Development 2015 0 13

-Ongoing on June 18, 2019, a outcome of the promore attractive in t development of afformation of the program was intend unpermitted ADUs building code requimethods available at the existing construit penalty fees were wunpermitted ADUs was adopted by the nd ran through July ogram is to make co he county, and ther ordable housing.
-The ded to encourage of to come into compliments using the reand minimizing the action.
-Late filing few vaived for previously under the program attinue to update the Board of Supervisors (1, 2021.
-An indirect instruction of ADUs reby, facilitate the ea ADU Incentive with a sum of the liance with zoning and most cost-effective changes required to es and building permit y constructed e accessory dwelling
+Timeframe: Ongoing The Contra Costa County Accessory Dwelling Unit (ADU) Incentive Program was adopted by the Board of Supervisors on June 18, 2019, and ran through July 1, 2021.
+An indirect outcome of the program is to make construction of ADUs more attractive in the county, and thereby, facilitate the development of affordable housing.
+The ADU Incentive Program was intended to encourage owners of the unpermitted ADUs to come into compliance with zoning and building code requirements using the most cost-effective methods available and minimizing the changes required to the existing construction.
+Late filing fees and building permit penalty fees were waived for previously constructed unpermitted ADUs under the program.
+The County will continue to update the accessory dwelling unit regulations for consistency with current state law.